bernskioldmedia/bm-wp-experience/README.md

 ### Admin & Admin Bar

-- Add slight Bernskiold Media brandning
+- Add slight Bernskiold Media branding
 - Add links to Bernskiold Media help and support
 - Clean up the admin bar with less important nodes (Comments, Yoast SEO, New Draft, Customizer)
 - Remove lesser used dashboard widgets.
 - Remove import/export pages by default and only show them if `BM_WP_ENABLE_IMPORT_EXPORT` is set to true.
 Most of the time we don't need this.
+- Custom branded admin theme in our colors.

 ### Block Editor